 Preheat oven to 350ºF.

-Add noodles to a Big Pot of boiling water and cook according to box instructions.
+Add noodles to a Stock Pot of boiling water and cook according to box instructions.
 Drain in a colander and set aside.

-Melt butter on medium heat in your Small Pot.
+Melt butter on medium heat in your Sauce Pan.
 Add flour and begin stirring constantly until the mixture forms a paste-like consistency and starts to bubble (about 2 minutes).

 Add milk and continue stirring, making sure there are no lumps.
 Increase heat to a boil and continue cooking for another 2-3 minutes.

 Add salt, pepper, onion powder, garlic powder, and cheese powder.
 Continue stirring.
 Reduce heat to a simmer and continue cooking for another 2-3 minutes.
 Turn heat off, stirring occasionally.

 Add bacon to a Essential Pan on medium-high heat.
 Cook bacon, stirring occasionally, for 5-10 minutes.

 About a minute before the bacon has reached your desired level of crispness, add onions and bell pepper.
 Continue cooking for another minute, stirring occasionally.
 Drain bacon fat into a measuring cup with a fine mesh sieve (reserving for later).
 Place bacon on a paper towel-lined plate and set it to the side.